wiretap-retro/A500-USB-Keyboard-Adapter-RP2040/README.md

 * Solder the Pi Stamp RP2040 into place.
 You can solder directly onto the board, or optionally use the male and female headers to socket mount it.
 I recommend using the male and female pin headers so you can easily pull the RP2040 out if you need to use it again in the future on another project.
 * Solder the vertical USB_BOOT header into place.
 The J5 and J6 headers are optional and untested on this design.
 J5 is for a small OLED screen, and J6 is for debugging.
 * Solder the A500 keyboard connector female headers onto the rear of the PCB.
 There are two, since some revisions of A500's may have the clock and data pins swapped.
-* I recommend checking all solder joints under magnification to ensure everything is connected with no shorts,
+* I recommend checking all solder joints under magnification to ensure everything is connected with no shorts.

 ## Flashing the Firmware
 First off, a huge thank you to Nine for developing the amigahid-pico, as this design uses its firmware.
 Firmware is located at: https://github.com/borb/amigahid-pico/